 Specializing in in pour-overs and espresso, rather than latte art.
 I mean, don’t get me wrong, I’m a sucker for those little foam hearts, but folks come here for coffee that tastes like real coffee — hold the cream.

-Coava boasts three Portland locations and they all have cool industrial, rustic vibes where natural light takes center stage.
+Coava features three Portland locations and they all have cool industrial, rustic vibes where natural light takes center stage.

 Plus, the baristas are some of the friendliest I’ve come across and take great pride in sharing their knowledge of the day’s beans.